bbenz/azure-ai-foundry-model-java-docs/README.md

 This repository contains comprehensive documentation and sample code for using the Azure SDK for Java with focus on AI capabilities.

-> **Note**: The SDK has been renamed from "Azure AI Projects SDK" to "Azure SDK for Java" to better align with Azure naming conventions.
-Any references to "Azure AI Projects" in older code should be updated to "Azure AI".

 ## Documentation

 - [Azure SDK for Java with Maven](azure-sdk-java-maven.md) - Basic usage with Maven